 You can start by picking something your child cares about.
 For example, if your child is passionate about a sport, you could plan outings to watch the sport live.
 Or just plan dates to watch it at home together on TV.
 The main point is that you are going to “show up” to participate in your child’s interests.
 If your child enjoys video games, play together once per week.
 No, your teen will not want to do this.
 Yes, you should do it anyway.

 On the opposite end of the spectrum, you could insist that your child join you to cook a meal once per week.
-I would say “invite,” but a peer-oriented teen is going to need you to “insist.”
+I would say “invite,” but an insecurely attached teen is going to need you to “insist.”

 The act of creating something together that is nourishing for the whole family can be very valuable behavioral bonding.
 You can walk the dog together, volunteer together, or go to yoga together.
 Just find ways to do things together.
 A peer-oriented child will not join you with joy and excitement, but you must do it anyway.

 When your child complains, yells, whines, stonewalls, or otherwise throws an emotional tantrum, acknowledge the feelings and emotions taking place.
 Let them exist without trying to change them.
 Work on understanding the breadth and depth of the feelings.
-Talk about them.
+Talk about the experience.
+Don’t talk about how they have done things before, what you intended to happen, or what you hope will happen in the future.
+Just stay in the moment, with the feelings in real-time.

 It may be scary, especially in the beginning.
-Until you are re-attached, your child’s emotions are going to feel overwhelming.
+Until you build more secure attachment, your child’s emotions are going to feel overwhelming.
 Your teenager is going to test your love by acting out.
 As in: you say you love me, but can you handle all of me?
 Make sure you absolutely can and will handle all of your child.

 Remember that expressed feelings, even horrible ones, are feelings, not facts.
 Often, once we accept and even welcome our teens’ raw feelings, they begin to trust that we can handle them.
 This, paradoxically, means that the feelings gradually become less intense over time.
 In this way, we are providing a critical ballast to our teens as they navigate the rough seas of adolescence.